magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_why-are-we-here.md

 Why Are We Here?
 ================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">his Rains Retreat</span>&nbsp; I
-class="dropcaps-words"\>his Rains Retreat\</span\> I don’t have much strength, I’m not well, so I’ve come up to this mountain here to get some fresh air.
+don’t have much strength, I’m not well, so I’ve come up to this mountain here to get some fresh air.
 People come to visit but I can’t really receive them like I used to because my voice has just about had it, my breath is just about gone.
 You can count it a blessing that there is still this body sitting here for you all to see now.
 This is a blessing in itself.
 Soon you won’t see it.
 The breath will be finished, the voice will be gone.
 They will fare in accordance with supporting factors, like all compounded things.
-The Lord Buddha called it , the decline and dissolution of all conditioned phenomena.
+The Lord Buddha called it *khaya-vayaṃ*, the decline and dissolution of all conditioned phenomena.

 How do they decline?
 Consider a lump of ice.
 Originally it was simply water; people freeze it and it becomes ice.
 But it doesn’t take long